Taco Meat Recipe

 Stuffing a flour tortilla with taco meat.

 Homemade taco meat is one of those things you can make a big batch of and just use in everything throughout the week because it’s just so good!
-Load it into tacos, enchiladas, salads, burritos, etc. Throw it on top of some nachos or in a burrito bowl.
-Regardless of how you use it, it’s always a welcome addition.
+Use it in my walking taco casserole, and load it into burritos, tacos, enchiladas, salads, etc. Throw it on top of some nachos or in a burrito bowl.
+Regardless of how you use it, it’s always delicious.

 Why This Is The Best Taco Meat Recipe